dcdpr/did-btc1/chapters/File-Sharing.md

 ### Content-Addressable Storage (CAS)

-Content-Addressable Storage (CAS) is a mechanism by which a file is stored based on its content, not its name or location.
+Content-Addressable Storage (CAS) is a mechanism by which a file stored is addressed by its content, not its name or location.
 The content address is determined by a cryptographic hash of the file.
 The hash is then passed into a retrieval function specific to the type of CAS to retrieve the file.